UK's Truss forced into U-turn on tax after week of market turmoil | Politics

 UK's Truss forced into U-turn on tax after week of market turmoil

 Finance minister Kwasi Kwarteng said the decision had been taken with "humility and contrition", after some lawmakers reacted with fury to suggestions that public and welfare spending could be cut to fund tax cuts for the richest.
-Elected by party members but not the broader public, Truss and Kwarteng are seeking to jolt the economy out of its decade of stagnant growth with a 1980s-style plan to cut taxes and regulation, all funded by vast government borrowing.
+Addressing the Conservative Party's annual conference where lawmakers and supporters had gathered, Kwarteng acknowledged the turbulence of the last week, but argued the government needed to press ahead with a new course to revive growth.

 British Prime Minister Liz Truss was forced on Monday into a humiliating U-turn after less than a month in power, reversing a cut to the highest rate of income tax that helped spark turmoil in financial markets and a rebellion in her party.
 Finance minister Kwasi Kwarteng said the decision had been taken with "humility and contrition", after some lawmakers reacted with fury to suggestions that public and welfare spending could be cut to fund tax cuts for the richest.

+Addressing the Conservative Party's annual conference where lawmakers and supporters had gathered, Kwarteng acknowledged the turbulence of the last week, but argued the government needed to press ahead with a new course to revive growth.
+"What a day," he said, to muted applause.
+"It has been tough, but we need to focus on the job in hand, we need to move forward.
+No more distractions."

-Elected by party members but not the broader public, Truss and Kwarteng are seeking to jolt the economy out of its decade of stagnant growth with a 1980s-style plan to cut taxes and regulation, all funded by vast government borrowing.
-Signalling a break with "Treasury orthodoxy", they had also fired the most senior official in the government's finance department and released the tax cut plan without accompanying forecasts on how much it would cost.
+Truss - elected as prime minister by party members but not the broader public - is seeking to jolt the economy out of its decade of stagnant growth with a 1980s-style plan to cut taxes and regulation, all funded by vast government borrowing.
+Signalling a break with "Treasury orthodoxy", she and Kwarteng also fired the most senior official in the government's finance department and released the tax cut plan without accompanying forecasts on how much it would cost.

-Investors - used to Britain being a pillar of the global financial community - were aghast.
-They sold British assets at such a rate that the pound hit a record low against the dollar and the Bank of England had to intervene to prevent pension funds from collapsing.
+Investors, used to Britain being a pillar of the global financial community, were aghast.
+The pound hit a record low against the dollar and the Bank of England had to intervene to prevent pension funds from collapsing.
 "It is astonishing," one Conservative lawmaker said, declining to be named.
 "The damage has already been done.
 We just look incompetent now, too."

 Another party insider said the Conservative government, in power under different leaders for 12 years but with Truss as prime minister only since Sept.
 6, was already on "survive a day at a time" mode as confidence and credibility drained away.
 'HAPPY TO OWN IT'

 While the removal of the top rate of tax only made up around 2 billion out of the 45 billion pounds of unfunded tax cuts, it was the most divisive element of a package that also stumped up tens of billions of pounds to subsidise energy costs.
-Less than a day after Truss went on BBC television to defend the policy, Kwarteng released a statement saying he now accepted it had become a distraction.
+Less than a day after Truss went on BBC television to defend the policy, Kwarteng released a statement early on Tuesday to say he now accepted it had become a distraction.

 Truss and Kwarteng were elected into government in 2019 when former leader Boris Johnson secured a landslide victory on a very different manifesto, promising to increase government spending, particularly in Britain's more deprived areas.
 Johnson was driven from office after three years by a party rebellion over his conduct.

 Truss won the race to replace him after vowing to reignite the economy.
-But while defending her tax cut policy on Sunday, she was unable to rule out public spending cuts and restrictions on welfare payments in order to balance the books.
+But while defending her tax cut policy on Sunday, she was unable to rule out public spending cuts and restrictions on welfare payments to balance the books.
 The Institute for Fiscal Studies said public spending would have to be cut unless Kwarteng reversed other unfunded policies too, an unpalatable prospect for many as the country's health service, schools and judiciary increasingly creak under pressure.
-Kwarteng speaks to the party's annual conference around 4 p.m.
-(1500 GMT) on Monday.

 Many Conservatives warned that tax and spending cuts risked taking them back to their "nasty party" image of 20 years ago.
 Ben Houchen, the Conservative mayor of Tees Valley in northeast England, said he understood the principle of cutting taxes but said such a move during a cost-of-living crisis for millions had been "very naive".
 "Would I have done it?
 Absolutely not," he said.

-Britain's opposition Labour Party said the government had destroyed its economic credibility and damaged the economy too.
+Britain's Labour Party said the government had destroyed its economic credibility and damaged the economy.
 Showing how unpredictable Britain's dominant political party has become, one former minister, Nadine Dorries, who backed Truss as prime minister less than a month ago, now said she must call an election because she has no personal mandate to govern.

 HISTORIC LOSSES While the pound has recovered from the depths of last week, government bonds have mostly failed to recoup the historic losses incurred from the "mini-budget" - with the exception of long-dated debt which is subject to Bank of England support.

-S&P Global said the U-turn did not "materially affect" the economics behind Friday's move to put the UK's AA credit rating on a downgrade warning.
-Analysts said they were now having to weigh up the positive development that the government had been willing to reverse course, with the fact that its credibility has been damaged.

-Jane Foley, head of forex and rates strategy at Rabobank, said it would only become clear whether the government had gone far enough once the BoE intervention ends on Oct.
+Jane Foley, head of forex and rates strategy at Rabobank, said it would only become clear whether the government had done enough once the BoE intervention ends on Oct.
 14. "UK assets, the pound and gilts are not out of woods yet," she said. ($1 = 0.8884 pounds)

-(Writing by Kate Holton, reporting by Elizabeth Piper, Andrew MacAskill and Alistair Smout in Birmingham, Kylie MacLellan, Dhara Ranasinghe, Andy Bruce, Lucy Raitano and Muvija M in London; editing by Andy Bruce, Gareth Jones and Hugh Lawson)
+(Writing by Kate Holton; Reporting by Elizabeth Piper, Andrew MacAskill and Alistair Smout in Birmingham, Kylie MacLellan, Dhara Ranasinghe, Andy Bruce, Lucy Raitano and Muvija M in London; Editing by Andy Bruce, Gareth Jones, Hugh Lawson and Jan Harvey)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)